gracefullight/gracefullight.github.io/blog/2025/08/22/fundamentals-of-data-analytics-004.md

 | 51 | `[51, 60]`| `[51, 53]`|
 | 53 | `[51, 60]` | `[51, 53]`|

-- Equi-width: Bins have equal width.
+- **Equi-width**: Bins have equal width.
-- Equi-depths: Bins have the same number of values in them or almost the same number if they don't divide equally.
+- **Equi-depth**: Bins have the same number of values in them or almost the same number if they don't divide equally.

 ### Data Integration